GoogleCloudPlatform/community/tutorials/coral-talk-on-cloud-run/index.md

 <p style="background-color:#CAFACA;"><i>Contributed by Google employees.</i></p>

-This tutorial describes how to deploy open-source commeting platform, [Coral Talk](https://docs.coralproject.net/)  on Google Cloud Platform using managed services.
+This tutorial describes how to deploy an open-source commenting platform, [Coral Talk](https://docs.coralproject.net/)  on Google Cloud Platform using managed services.

 The diagram below shows the general flow:
 ![architecture](images/architecture.png)